A Letter to Three Wives: Ending

+Critical reception

 Bosley Crowther of The New York Times wrote:[I]n the reflections of these ladies, Mr. Mankiewicz cleverly evolves an interesting cross-sectioned picture of the small-town younger-married set.
 And as writer as well as director, he has capably brought forth a film which has humor, scepticism [sic], satire and gratifying romance.
 The fact that so many paces are put on display in this film forewarns that a certain unevenness is likely to occur.
 And it must be admitted frankly that the whole thing is not in perfect time.
 The earlier phases are draggy and just a bit obvious. ...
 But the final romantic remembrance—that of the hard-boiled wife—is a taut and explosive piece of satire, as funny and as poignant as it is shrewd. ...
 It wouldn't be fair to tell you whose husband it is that runs away.
 But the outcome is thoroughly satisfactory—and so is the film—by us.

 Variety praised Mankiewicz's screenplay as "nifty" and "replete with sharp dialog" and the three female leads, writing each of them turned "in a job as good as anything they've done in [pictures] to date, with Miss Darnell in particular showing hitherto unrevealed thesping talents."
 Harrison's Reports wrote: "A combination of good writing, expert direction, and capable acting, [A Letter to Three Wives] shapes up as a very good comedy-drama, with an original story idea that has been given a deft flashback treatment."
 Time magazine called the film "a bright, unusual comedy that sets itself some high hurdles and clears them all—mostly with room to spare."
 Darnell was particularly highlighted as being "never shown so strikingly" in "a picture crowded with skilled performances—by Kirk Douglas, Miss Sothern, and Thelma Ritter as an aggressively democratic maid-of-all-work—Paul Douglas' spaniel-faced portrait of a tough guy stands by itself."

 A review in the Chicago Tribune wrote: "Here's a picture that actually deserves some of the adjectives so often lavished on Hollywood products.
 It's smart, cute and funny—well-rounded entertainment of a sort that's all too rare these days. ...
 The conclusion is a clever mixture of humor and pathos—and the film so expert that you hate to see it end."
 Edwin Schallert of the Los Angeles Times wrote: "Its ultimate message is to put trust in your husband, though it never states this with any bald emphasis [...]
 The picture is likely to score a noteworthy hit especially with the feminine audience."

-The February 2020 issue of New York Magazine listed A Letter to Three Wives as among "The Best Movies That Lost Best Picture at the Oscars."
+The February 2020 issue of New York Magazine named A Letter to Three Wives as among "The Best Movies That Lost Best Picture at the Oscars."
 On Rotten Tomatoes, 100% of 20 critics gave the film a positive review.